 The information below provides a brief summary of Canadian immigration processes.
 Please note that it is your responsibility to obtain up-to-date immigration information and advice for your individual situation.
 Comprehensive immigration information can be found on the Immigration, Refugees and Citizenship Canada (IRCC) website, the government agency body that deals with immigration in Canada.

-Important Notice for UBC Faculty and Staff Affected by the U.S. Executive Order Restricting Travel to the USA for Citizens of Iran, Libya, Somalia, Sudan, Syria and Yemen,
+Important Notice for UBC Faculty and Staff Affected by the U.S. Executive Order 13780 March 2017, and more recent Presidential Proclamation September 2017, which, combined, restricting travel to the USA for citizens of Iran, Libya, Somalia, Sudan, Syria, Yemen, Chad, North Korea, and Venezuela.

-For the most current evolving updates on this US Executive Order or US immigration information to help you make decisions related to US travel and immigration, please refer to the official government websites below.
+For the most current evolving updates on this US Executive Order, Presidential Proclamation or other US immigration information to help you make decisions related to US travel and immigration, please refer to the official government websites below.